jeff-dominitz/TME_JASA/README.md

 https://www.nytimes.com/interactive/2024/07/03/us/elections/times-siena-poll-registered-voter-crosstabs.html?smid=nytcore-ios-share&referringSource=articleShare&sgrp=c-cb

-The calculations in the Illustration and in its Extensions 1-4 were performed by hand calcutation.
+The calculations in the Illustration and in its Extensions 1-4 were performed by hand.
 Specifics are reported in the paper.

 Computations for The graphical illustration in Figure 1 were performed in Excel.
 See the file TME graph.xlsx in this repository.